Green That Life

 Simple, but effective: Proper clothing can be extremely effective in preventing bug bites.
 If you’re going for a long nature hike, wear light-colored clothing so you can spot ticks.
 Keep shirts long-sleeved and tuck your pants into your socks.
 It doesn’t look pretty, but you’ll be rewarded with no bug bites.

-Then when you get home, throw everything in the washing machine, followed by the dryer at high heat to kill any unwanted pests.
+When you get home, throw everything in the washing machine, followed by the dryer at high heat to kill any unwanted pests.

 Body Sprays and Lotions